stechstudio/slack-laravel-api/README.md

 By default, your application will have **GET|POST|HEAD** methods on the `slack/api` URI that will pass everything to `STS\Slack\Http\Controllers\Slack@webhook` via the **slack** middleware.

-You may modify the the URI or even add addition routes for other endpoints.
+You may modify the URI or even add addition routes for other endpoints.
 #### Slack Command Routes
 ```php
 use STS\Slack\Facades\SlackRoute;